 Failure to Qualify as a RIC.
 If we are unable to qualify for treatment as a RIC, we will be subject to tax on all of our taxable income at regular corporate rates.
 We would not be able to deduct distributions to stockholders, nor would we be required to make such distributions.
 Distributions would be taxable to our stockholders as dividend income to the extent of our current and accumulated earnings and profits.
-Subject to certain limitations under the Code, corporate distributees would be eligible for the dividends received deduction.
+Subject to certain limitations under the Code, corporate distributes would be eligible for the dividends received deduction.
 Distributions in excess of our current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis, and then as a gain realized from the sale or exchange of property.
 If we fail to meet the RIC requirements for more than two consecutive years and then seek to requalify as a RIC, we would be required to recognize a gain to the extent of any unrealized appreciation on our assets unless we make a special election to pay corporate-level tax on any such unrealized appreciation recognized during the succeeding 10-year period.
 Absent such special election, any gain we recognized would be deemed distributed to our stockholders as a taxable distribution.

 Qualification as a RIC.
 If we qualify as a RIC and distribute to stockholders each year in a timely manner at least 90% of our investment company taxable income, we will not be subject to federal income tax on the portion of our taxable income and gains we distribute to stockholders.
 We would, however, be subject to a 4% nondeductible federal excise tax if we do not distribute, actually or on a deemed basis, 98% of our income, including both ordinary income and capital gains.
 The excise tax would apply only to the amount by which 98% of our income exceeds the amount of income we distribute, actually or on a deemed basis, to stockholders.
 We will be subject to regular corporate income tax, currently at rates up to 35%, on any undistributed income, including both ordinary income and capital gains.
-We intend to retain some or all of our capital gains, but to designate the retained amount as a deemed distribution.
-In that case, among other consequences, we will pay tax on the retained amount, each stockholder will be required to include its share of the deemed distribution in income as if it had been actually distributed to the stockholder and the stockholder will be entitled to claim a credit or refund equal to its allocable share of the tax we pay on the retained capital gain.
+We intend to retain some or all of our capital gains, but to designate the retained amount, each stockholder will be required to include its share of the deemed distribution in income as if it had been actually distributed to the stockholder and the stockholder will be entitled to claim a credit or refund equal to its allocable share of the tax we pay on the retained capital gains.
 The amount of the deemed distribution net of such tax will be added to the stockholder's cost basis for its common stock.
-Since we expect to pay tax on any retained capital gains at our regular corporate capital gain tax rate, and since that rate is in excess of the maximum rate currently payable by individuals on long-term capital gains, the amount of tax that individual stockholders will be treated as having paid will exceed the tax they owe on the capital gain dividend and such excess may be claimed as a credit or refund against the stockholder's other tax obligations.
-A stockholder that is not subject to U.S. federal income tax or tax on long-term capital gains would be required to file a U.S. federal income tax return on the appropriat
+Since we expect to pay tax on any retained capital gains at our regular corporate capital gain tax rate, and since that rate is in excess of the maximum rate currently payable by individuals on long-term capital gains, the amount of tax that individual stockholder's other tax obligations.
+A stockholder that is not subject to U.S. federal income tax or tax on long-term capital gains would be required to the stockholder's other tax obligations.
+A stockholder that is not subject to U.S. federal income to utilize the deemed distribution approach, we must provide written notice to the stockholder's other tax obligations.
+A stockholder is a refund for the taxes we paid.
+In order to utilize the deemed distribution approach, we